-“I no longer try to get too creative with lunches.
-Early in the year, I was making something different every day for my five-year-old.
-By the second half of the year, it was a peanut butter sandwich every day, and she loved it!
-I try to give her a variety with sides and use a bento box like OmieBox so I don’t have to worry about baggies or containers.” – Kathy M. S.
+“I no longer try to get too creative with lunches for school.
+Early in the year, I was making something different every day for my 5-year-old.
+By the second half of the year, it was a Sunbutter sandwich every day, and she loved it!
+I try to give her a variety with sides and use a bento box like OmieBox so I don’t have to worry about baggies or containers.” – Kathy S.

 “Setting my son up for morning success is key.
 Sunday night, I fill special Monday-Friday drawers with his outfits for the week.
 We set up his toothbrush and toothpaste also.
 We make his breakfast accessible.
 He’s five, and if we walk through the routine together and have everything in place for him, he’s in the living room ready to go all on his own.
 It’s a game changer.
 It also makes him so proud to be ready by himself.” – Amanda C.

 “Teach your kids to be self-sufficient and independent in the morning.
 As a single mom in a tiny apartment, we have to have a routine or else!
 The more we teach our kids to take responsibility for themselves, the easier mornings (and life) will be.
-My son started waking up to his own alarm, getting himself ready for school, making breakfast, and packing his own lunch in 4th grade.
-Now he is in 7th grade and makes his own morning tea, too!
+My son started waking up to his own alarm, getting himself ready for school, making breakfast, and packing his own lunch in fourth grade.
+Now, he is in seventh grade and makes his own morning tea, too!
 It makes life so much easier.” – Brittany

 And how to manage the inevitable separation anxiety